lorenzo-seme/assistant_test/README.md

-Implementation of an AI based voice assistant using Whisper (STT), Piper (TTS) and llama3.2.
+Implementation of an AI based voice assistant using Whisper (STT), Piper (TTS) and ollama.